 *Click on the Urth banner in this post to get a great price on all URTH products

 The filters are also generally quite expensive so make sure that you keep them clean and scratch-free.
 Make sure you keep it in its original plastic container or in a soft filter holder.
 Also note that with the increased exposure time, every spec of dust on your sensor is amplified so you may need to do a bit of cleaning of the image in your post-processing.

 Above: Taken in the Bay of Fires Conservation Area in Tasmania.
 As soon as we saw this image we knew it would be a great shot using the URTH ND1000 filter (10 stop).
 We took several images as the water wasn’t always extending as far into the foreground as we wanted.
 In Photoshop we simply opened the images we wanted to use as layers and using masks we painted through the water in the foreground to give it more blur and make it a better image.

 If you love extremely long exposures for special effects then try a filter with 15 or even 20 stops reduction in light.
-URTH Filters produce both Square & Circular ND filters up to 10 stops that are suitable for long exposures and produce fantastic results.
-Visit their site here and add ‘widescenes‘ at checkout to receive 15% off all their products.
+URTH Filters produce both Square and Circular ND filters up to 10 stops that are suitable for long exposures and produce fantastic results.
+Visit their site here to get a great price on any of their products.

 Above: Coral Coast, Fiji Islands.
 Taken with the URTH ND1000 Plus+ 10-stop ND Filter

 We have released a free E-book which includes a step-by-step guide to using these filters for long exposures and a handy printable pocket guide to using the filters.

 If you have any questions or comments we would love to hear from you.

 Please Note: We may receive commissions when you click links and make purchases.
 However, this does not impact our reviews or recommendations.
 We try our best to keep things fair and balanced, in order to help you make the best choice.